Hydro One grounds helicopter crews after deadly Ontario crash

-Hydro One says it has grounded all its helicopter crews in the aftermath of a chopper crash that killed four employees in eastern Ontario.
+One of Canada's largest electricity companies has grounded its helicopter fleet as investigators work to determine what caused a chopper crash that killed four of the utility's workers in eastern Ontario.

-CEO Mayo Schmidt says the fleet will not operate until investigators finish reviewing safety protocols, equipment and mechanics.

-He says the review is standard procedure after any serious workplace incident, adding there is no timeline as to when helicopter crews will go back to work.

-Schmidt says Hydro One workers across the province are reeling from the deaths of their colleagues.
+Hydro One's eight helicopters will not operate until a thorough review of safety protocols and equipment is complete, CEO Mayo Schmidt said Friday, noting that the measure was standard procedure after any serious workplace incident.

-None of the four workers on board the Aerospatiale AS350-B2 chopper survived after the helicopter went down shortly before noon in Tweed, Ont., on Thursday.
+None of the four men on board the Aerospatiale AS350-B2 chopper survived after the helicopter went down shortly before noon Thursday in Tweed, Ont., about 90 kilometres northwest of Kingston, Ont.
+Hydro One said the crew had been completing work on a transmission tower.

+"It is a time of emotion and shock for all of us at the company," Schmidt said, adding that there was no timeline for when the utility's helicopter fleet would go back to work.
-Hydro One is holding candlelight vigils at offices across Ontario today to honour the four men.

-Schmidt also says most ground crews in the province will be standing down from their jobs until Monday to mourn the loss of their colleagues, but workers will respond to any reports of power outages.
+The company held candlelight vigils at its offices across the province Friday morning and said most ground crews would be standing down from their jobs until Monday.
+Workers will still respond to any reports of power outages, it said.

+"We are not going to leave people without power," Schmidt noted.
+"No one will have to wait any longer than normal if there is a loss of power in their community or their area."

-He adds that the company is assisting employees and the families affected by the crash with a wide range of services, including grief counselling and help making funeral arrangements.
+The company is supporting employees and families affected by the crash with a wide range of services, including grief counselling, 24-hour hotlines and help making funeral arrangements, Schmidt said.

+"As we always do, our family at Hydro One has pulled together," he said, adding that teams have been dispatched to assist affected family members.

 The names of those who died have not been released.

+The Power Workers Union said one of the workers killed had been one of its members, while the three other employees were members of the Canadian Union of Skilled Workers.

+Investigators from the Transportation Safety Board are leading the probe into the crash.
+Hydro One said it had sent specialists to help the TSB with their work.

-The Transportation Safety Board has said its investigators would be looking at a wide range of factors to determine a possible cause of the crash, including pilot records, aircraft maintenance records and aircraft history.
+The TSB said investigators would be looking at a wide range of factors to determine a possible cause of the crash, including pilot records, aircraft maintenance records and aircraft history.

 The single-engine AS350 is a utility helicopter often used for corporate purposes and by police.